Yuyz0112/dewhale/docs/architecture.md

 ## Prompt

-The prompt forms the core of vx.dev, playing a pivotal role in guiding the AI model to generate high quality code.
+The prompt forms the core of Dewhale, playing a pivotal role in guiding the AI model to generate high quality code.
 We have meticulously designed our prompts to closely align with the output style and quality of v0.dev.
 This involves:

 - **UI Component Library**: We use `@shadcn/ui` as the UI component library, incorporating its usage documentation as examples in our prompts, with slight modifications.
 - **Icon Library**: After experiments, we allow AI more freedom in selecting icons from the known `lucide` icon set.
 Errors in icon imports are corrected in the code generation optimization phase.